How to Find a Chair Caning Teacher

 Youtube Chair Caning Instruction Videos

-Youtube also has many good videos on chair caning and other types of chair seat weaving, from a number of different teachers and hobbiests.
+YouTube also has many good videos on chair caning and other types of chair seat weaving offered by several different teachers and hobbyists.

 Newspapers, Community Ed & Word of Mouth